Bbran4/dungeon-lord/README.md

 # 🔥 DEVELOPMENT PRIORITY

+The order below changed from earlier drafts of this document.
+Biomes and Meta Progression are pure content-scaling — more regions, more unlocks — and they're only worth building once there's a dungeon worth scaling.
+The systems that actually deliver on the "outsmart the heroes" pillars (intelligent expeditions, reputation, interacting rooms) are pulled forward ahead of them, right after the two milestones already in progress.

 1. ✅ Dungeon Grid *(implemented as a linear path, capped at 6 rooms)*
 2. ✅ Placeable Rooms
 3. ✅ Hero Movement